 Are contractors and self-employed business owners eligible for the Super Guarantee?

-There are laws related to contractors who need to be paid SG if the service they provide is based on time, rather than an outcome.
+The law provides that contractors may need to be paid the SG if the service they provide is based on time, rather than an outcome.
 In addition, the work needs to be carried out by the contractor personally rather than by another company, trust or partnership.

-Contractors that are paid mainly for their labour are considered employees for super guarantee purposes.
-This involves the following provisions:
+According to the ATO, contractors who are paid mainly for their labour may be considered employees for super guarantee purposes, provided that:

 - They’re paid under a verbal or written contract that is predominantly for their labour (more than half the dollar value of the contract is for labour)

 - They’re paid for their personal labour and skills such as physical labour, artistry or mental effort